Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Abstract

-\textbf{Abstract:}
+\section{Abstract}

-Scientific laws describing natural systems may be more complex than our intuition can handle, and thus how we discover laws must change.
-Machine learning (ML) models can analyze large quantities of data, but their structure should match the underlying physical constraints to provide useful insight.
-Here we demonstrate a ML approach that incorporates such physical intuition to infer force laws in dusty plasma experiments.
-Trained on 3D particle trajectories, the model accounts for inherent symmetries and non-identical particles, accurately learns the effective non-reciprocal forces between particles, and extracts each particle’s mass and charge.
-The model’s accuracy ($R^2>$ 0.99) points to new physics in dusty plasma beyond the resolution of current theories and demonstrates how ML-powered approaches can guide new routes of scientific discovery in many-body systems.\\
+Dusty plasma is a mixture of ions, electrons, and macroscopic charged particles that is commonly found in space and planetary environments \cite{merlino2021dusty}.
+The particles interact through Coulomb forces mediated by the surrounding plasma, and as a result, the effective forces between particles can be { non-conservative and non-reciprocal}.
+Machine learning (ML) models are a promising route to learn these complex forces, yet their structure should match the underlying physical constraints to provide useful insight \cite{carleo2019machine}.
+Here we demonstrate and experimentally validate an ML approach that incorporates physical intuition to infer force laws in a laboratory dusty plasma.
+Trained on 3D particle trajectories, the model accounts for inherent symmetries, non-identical particles, and learns the effective non-reciprocal forces between particles with exquisite accuracy (\textit{R}$^2>$ 0.99).
+We validate the model by inferring particle masses in two independent yet consistent ways.
+The model's accuracy enables precise measurements of particle charge and screening length, discovering large deviations from common theoretical assumptions.
+Our ability to identify new physics from experimental data demonstrates how ML-powered approaches can guide new routes of scientific discovery in many-body systems.
+Furthermore, we anticipate our ML approach to be a starting point for inferring laws from dynamics in a wide range of many-body systems, from colloids to living organisms \cite{pineda2023geometric,bruckner2021learning,toner1998flocks}.

-\textbf{One-Sentence Summary:} A new machine learning method tailored for many-body systems can infer the forces on individual particles and uncover new physics in dusty plasma experiments.\\